nt-williams/cabinets/README.md

 **cabinets** has two main functions: `create_cabinet()` and `new_cabinet_proj()`. `create_cabinet()` constructs an R6 object of class `FileCabinet` which is then written to a .Rprofile file.
-Whenever a fresh R session is started from the default working directory, the .Rprofile file loads the previously created cabinet for further use.
+At the start of fresh R sessions, the .Rprofile file loads the previously created cabinets for further use. `new_cabinet_proj()` can then be used to create future projects based on a cabinet template.
+Projects have the option of being created with an RStudio project and a git repository.

-On first use, users will be prompted for explicit permission to write to .Rprofile.
+Users will be prompted for explicit permission to write to .Rprofile on first use.
 Permission to write can be revoked at any time by setting the permission option in the .Rprofile file to `FALSE`.
-Due to these explicit permission requirements, `cabinets` will only work in interactive R sessions.
+Due to these explicit permission requirements, **cabinets** will only work in interactive R sessions.

 Installation